Review | Washington National Opera’s ‘Così fan tutte’ is skillfully out of sync with the times

 As returns to normal go, Mozart’s bubbly 1790 comedy is certainly a choice.
 On one hand, it’s one of opera’s most popular confections, a reliably seat-filling folly and a ribald laugh at the expense of our worst instincts as people desperately trying over the centuries to get with each other.

 On the other, it’s hard to imagine a “normal” we’re trying harder not to get back to.
 (That was hard to say.)
-What I mean is, when putting on a show like “Così,” one might be tempted to pull some heavy moves on the material, demonstrate some brute agency over its tired tropes, maybe even retrofit it with new sexual politics — turn it into “Ferrando & Dorabella & Guglielmo & Fiordiligi.”
+What I mean is, when putting on a show such as “Così,” one might be tempted to pull some heavy moves on the material, demonstrate some brute agency over its tired tropes, maybe even retrofit it with new sexual politics — turn it into “Ferrando & Dorabella & Guglielmo & Fiordiligi.”

 Suffice it to say, an opera most commonly translated to “Women Are Like That” hits different in 2022.
 (Not to mention, if it weren’t for that pesky feminine plural, we’d have the more justly titled “So Do They All”!)